-SEN policy and provision are discussed regularly at staff meetings in order to raise the achievement of children with SEN. A document summarising SEN support is circulated to all staff, and can be found as appendix 1 in this document.
-Special needs provision is an integral part of the School Development Plan.
+The SENCo meets with class teachers to give support and advice.
+SEN policy and provision are discussed regularly at staff meetings in order to raise the achievement of children with SEN. Special needs provision is an integral part of the School Development Plan.
 The SENCo oversees the provision using provision mapping.

-The SENCo meets with class teachers and teaching assistants to review progress and to give support and advice.
-The SENCo monitors the placement of TA support throughout the school.
-This is dependent on the Special Needs requirements and may change as the needs of the children change.
+The SENCo meets with the Teaching Assistants to review progress and give advice, and monitors the placement of TA support throughout the school.
+This is dependent on the Special Needs requirements and this placement may change as the needs of the children change.
 There is opportunity for informal daily contact between staff to discuss concerns.